freerange/site/soups/show-and-tell/show-and-tell-36.snip.markdown

 ## Flags of the world

-Chris showed us the first iphone app he built with some friend.
+Chris showed us the first iOS app he built with some friends a while back.
 It's a game that tests your ability to recognise, and helps you learn, the flags of the world.
-There are a number of levels that increase in difficulty: from simply choosing the colours in a known layout, to choosing the layout and colours, to something else.
+There are a number of levels that increase in difficulty: from simply choosing the colours in a known layout, to choosing the layout and colours, to SOMETHING ELSE.
 Your attempt is scored and you're also shown the answer you got right that most people get wrong, and the one you got wrong that most people got right.

-Chris is currently thinking about rebuilding the project but wants to avoid using xcode and so is investigating the alternatives.
-As well as avoiding xcode, another aspect of his motivation is that android devices now outnumber ios devices about 3 or 4 to 1!
+Chris is currently thinking about rebuilding the project but wants to avoid using xcode and wants to be able to target Android as well as iOS: he suggested that Android devices outnumber iOS by about 3 or 4 to 1!

-It looked as though AppCache would do what he was after but that's been deprecated in favour of service workers.
-Unfortunately, while Android supports service workers, ios still supports AppCache which makes it hard/impossible to build a cross-platform app using these technologies.
+It looked as though AppCache would do what he wanted but that's been deprecated in favour of Service Workers.
+Unfortunately, while Android supports Service Workers, iOS still supports AppCache which makes it hard/impossible to build a cross-platform app using these technologies.

 He's also been looking at Cordova.
 An Apache project similar to PhoneGap.
 (Is this what Pablo's software uses?)
 This has overheads of Android Studio and Java which aren't necessarily desirable.